Yandex Cloud

 7. In the Intermediate certificate chain field, click Add chain.

-1. Choose how to add a certificate: File.
+1. Choose how to add it: File.

 2. Click Attach file and specify the certificate chain file.